graph-guard/gqt/test/error_schema/impos_cond_interface_on_union.md

 ```

 ```
-1:20: type "BazzOrTazz" can never be of type "InterfaceFooBar"
+1:20: type BazzOrTazz can never be of type InterfaceFooBar
 ```